2025-2026/5786 WRN Board

 Rabbi Langowitz enjoys life with her wife, Meaghan, and their dog, Frank.
 Outside of her professional life, she can be found road tripping across Arizona, testing new vegetarian recipes, learning a new crochet stitch, or competing in crossword puzzle tournaments with her dad.

-Rabbi Simone Schicker, Convention and National Events Co-VP
+Rabbi Sarah Smiley, Convention and National Events Co-VP

 Rabbi Segal is the Senior Rabbi of Temple Chai in Phoenix, AZ.
 Previously she served Rabbi of Aspen Jewish Congregation and as Associate Rabbi of Temple Jeremiah in Northfield, Illinois.
 Rabbi Segal grew up in a small, tight-knit Jewish community in Virginia, nurtured by one of the first women rabbis, and she is the proud product of an interfaith home.
 After graduating from the University of Virginia (Wahoowa!), her studies continued at the HUC-JIR where she was ordained.